Making Taxes Easy: Tips for Organizing Receipts and Expenses

 - Child care expenses: pay stubs showing child care payments via a reimbursement account at work; receipts for child care while you were doing charitable work.

-- Medical expenses: health insurance premiums for you, your family and your pets; out-of-pocket expenses.
+- Medical expenses: health insurance premiums for you and your family; out-of-pocket expenses.

 Organize any new receipts from the previous month into the correct folder (including checking for receipts “lost” in your wallet or bags) to ensure all your deductions are accounted for.

-This system keeps your workload manageable so you can organize and store the documentation without feeling overwhelmed.
+This system keeps your workload manageable so you can organize and store the documentation without feeling overwhelmed at tax time.
 It also gives you a chance to make relevant notes on your receipts—like which client you met at that soon-to-be-deducted power lunch—while the details are still fresh in your mind.

 Keep Electronic and Paper Backups